 Projects and Research Fields

-You will find 12 projects from the field of energy research, and four projects from the field of climate research.
+You will find six projects from the field of energy research, and eight projects from the field of climate research.
 The project ideas and working packages are outlined in the project descriptions.
 For each project the specific requirements are indicated.

-If you don't find a project that matches exactly your educational background but you are generally interested in the field of e.g. electrochemistry, nuclear waste management, fusion, photovoltaics, or electronic systems, you can refer to the corresponding research field.
+If you don't find a project that matches exactly your educational background but you are generally interested in the field of e.g. nuclear waste management, fusion, photovoltaics, analytics, or electronic systemsyou can refer to the corresponding research field.
 A specific Ph.D. project will be discussed with you if you have been successful in the first selection step.

 You are eligible to apply for more than 1 project/research field.
 However, for each project/research field you have to file a complete application.